The St. Regis Mexico City

 Freedom Tower (also called the St. Regis Hotel Tower) is a skyscraper located in front of the Diana Fountain roundabout at Paseo de la Reforma 439, Colonia, Cuauhtémoc, Delegación Cuauhtémoc in Mexico City.
 Its construction began in November 2004 and completed in January 2008.
 The tower started operating in June of that same year.
-The building has a commercial area on the third floor, and a seven-level underground parking garage with a capacity for 2,000 cars.
+The building has a commercial area on the first to third floor, and a seven-level underground parking garage with a capacity for 2,000 cars.

 As of 2010, the Freedom Tower was the second tallest building in Paseo de la Reforma and the ninth tallest in Mexico City.

 The tower consists of a hotel and various luxury residences.
 This is the first building belonging to the St. Regis Hotel & Residences in Latin America.

 The architect of this skyscraper was the Argentinian Cesar Pelli, creator of the Petronas Towers in Kuala Lumpur - the highest building in the world until the year 2004.
 In Mexico City he previously designed the Twin Towers of Polanco called the Forest Residence 1, the Forest Residence 2, and the Coca-Cola Building in 1995.